openteach/openteach/README.md

 # Open Teach
 Platform for online teaching.

+Checkout the platform on Mads's instance [here](learn.madsbuch.com).
+Apply for apprenticeship for any requests.

 OpenTeach is an online open source platform for educators.
 With OpenTeach, educators will be able to hold their own private lessons, courses and lectures online.